oscarvargash/CFP_Mapping/README.md

 This file is from The Global Biodiversity Information Facility (GBIF) and it is quite large, and contains GeoData of plant speices

 [GBIF Data Download](https://www.dropbox.com/s/nef1p0dmkakcvtr/0000436-210914110416597.csv?dl=0)

+After downloading the previous file we can now add it to R
 ```
 data <- read.csv("0000436-210914110416597.csv")
 ```